joshuamccluskey/city-explorer-api/README.md

 - 01.21.2021 05:30 PM PST - Updates for lab 07

 ## Credit and Collaborations

+- Credit: Kevin Lamarca on collaboration on WRRC Design
+- Credit: Regan Hayes on Collaboration on WRRC Server Diagram
+- Credit: Chuck Altopiedi on Collaboration on WRRC API Diagram
+- Credit: Brian Thornburg on Collaboration on WRRC Require Diagram
+- Credit: Robb Alexander and Brian Thornburg on WRRC Cache Diagram

 ### Name of feature: Card 1 Setup Server Repo